10 Super Easy Tips To Stop Living Paycheck To Paycheck

 1. Track your spending

-Check out the best personal finances apps that will help track your spending and finances.
+Check out the best personal finance apps that can help you track your spending too.

 2. Eliminate debt

-Getting credit cards and getting into debt is so incredibly simple that it should be a crime!
-Do yourself a favor and opt-out of all the pre-approval credit card mail, delete any credit card emails, and if you really want to escape this rat race, cut up your cards too!
+Getting a credit card and sliding into debt is so incredibly simple that it should be a crime.
+Do yourself a favor and opt out of all the pre-approval credit card mail, delete those credit card emails, and if you really want to escape the rat race, cut up your cards too.

 3. Pay yourself first